reza-jaliani/DevOpsArvan/Linux/vim.md

         o: Jump tp next line and go to insert mode
         O: Jump to a line before and go to insert mode num + char: All of these command can combine with numbers
+        r: Replace a character without go in and out of insert mode num + r: Replace #num chars with a specific character
+        R: Replace mode
+        cc: Delete a line and go to insert mode
+        cw: Delete a word and go to insert mode